 Simcoe previously served as a military officer and earned recognition during the American Revolution as well as for his 1793 creation of the province’s capital at present-day Toronto, which he called York.
 His regiment still exists today as the Queen’s York Rangers.

 In 1993, Simcoe was also featured on a $2 trade token issued by London, Ont.

-That same year, Simcoe was commemorated alongside his wife Elizabeth Posthuma Gwillim on a medal marking the 200th anniversary of the founding of York (present-day Toronto).
+That same year, he was commemorated alongside his wife Elizabeth Posthuma Gwillim on a medal marking the 200th anniversary of York’s founding.

-Simcoe died in England in 1806.
+Simcoe remained in office until July 20, 1796, and died in England a decade later in 1806.
 He was buried in Wolford Chapel on the Simcoe family estate near Honiton, Devon.